zhao-zy15/PMC-Patients/datasets/README.md

 ### task_4_patient2article_retrieval/PAR_train.json

 A dict where the keys are `patient_uid` of queries and each entry is a list of `PMID`, representing articles relevant to the query.

+### PPR_PAR_human_annotations.json

+Ground-truth of patient-patient similarity and patient-article relevance of top 5 results given by BM25 on human-annotated patient notes.

+The keys are `human_patient_id` and each entry is a dict with `PMID`s and `patient_uid`s as keys, representing articles and patients, respectively, and numbers as values indicating type of relevance/similarity.
+For details, see our paper.